wasmCloud/wasmCloud/examples/rust/README.md

 As much of WebAssembly tooling is written in Rust, Rust currently posseses the best support for WebAssembly and it's emerging standards.

-## Building individual example actors
+## Building individual example components

-Example actors built in Rust can be compiled similarly to any other wasmcloud project:
+Example components built in Rust can be compiled similarly to any other wasmcloud project:

 ```console
 wash build